ipfs-inactive/docs/content/reference/api/http.md

   - `arg` [string]: URL to add to IPFS Required: **yes**.
   - `trickle` [bool]: Use trickle-dag format for dag generation.
 Required: no.
+  - `pin` [bool]: Pin this object when adding.
+Default: "true".
+Required: no.

 #### Response